-Nearly all incoming students have already satisfied their American History and Institutions (AH&I) University-wide requirements with course work completed in high school or at another college in the U.S. Students who still need to satisfy their American History and/or American Institutions requirements and are not eligible for international student waivers may do so by completing course work.
+Nearly all incoming students have already satisfied their American History and Institutions (AH&I) University-wide requirements with coursework completed in high school or at another college in the U.S. Students who still need to satisfy their American History and/or American Institutions requirements and are not eligible for international student waivers may do so by completing coursework.
 Courses taken to fulfill these requirements may be taken on a passed/not passed basis and will also count toward the Breadth requirement.

 UC Berkeley courses that fulfill the AH&I requirements are History 7A, 7B, 130B, 131A, 131B, or 138 for the American History requirement and Political Science 1, 1AC, or 108A for the American Institutions requirement.
-More information is available at teaching. berkeley.edu/ahi, the AH&I Office in 120 Wheeler Hall, or by calling (510) 642-5006.
+More information is available at registrar.berkeley.edu/Default. aspx?PageID=ahi.html.